The Strategy Creation

 Creating brand strategy

-We will explore possible places for brands to live when creating brand strategy.
-And, show how thinking that one of these places is better than the other places.
+We explore possible places for brands to live when creating brand strategy.
+And, show how one of these places is better than the other places.

 Creating brand strategy— questions

-Most businesses believe that brands live in Brand or Marketing Departments.
+Most businesses believe brands live in the marketing department.

-They think that brands live in the packaging, the advertising, the merchandising, the posters, the billboards, and their letterheads.
+They think that brands live in the packaging, the advertising, the merchandising, the posters, the billboards, and on letterhead.
 That it lives in business cards, and other physical media that feature the brand signals of brand name and logo.

 Some other marketing experts believe that brands live in the brand name and the logotype themselves.